 Street Styles – Brandon Allen Juezan-Williams

 Street Dance is a cultural art form with a rich history.
-In this class, students will learn the vocabulary techniques of various street styles including Hip Hop, House, and Krump along with their associated historical contexts.
+In this class, students will learn the vocabulary, techniques of various street styles including Hip Hop, House, and Krump along with their associated historical contexts.
 Additionally, students will explore street dance composition through choreography, as well as express their individuality and creative freedom through the art of freestyle dance.

 Afternoon Courses

-Beginning/Intermediate Ballet – Kehinde Ishangi
+Beginning/Intermediate Ballet – Heidi Cruz-Austin

-Intermediate/Advanced Ballet – Kehinde Ishangi
+Intermediate/Advanced Ballet – Heidi Cruz-Austin